 - Serve with frozen yogurt and cinnamon sugar dessert cups.

-The blackberries will stain the other fruit.
-I would stir that in right before serving to avoid the discoloration.
+*The blackberries will stain the other fruit.
+Stir those in right before serving to avoid the discoloration.

 Amount Per Serving: Calories: 739Total Fat: 2gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 1mgSodium: 25mgCarbohydrates: 192gFiber: 21gSugar: 155gProtein: 6g